WCSCourses/ViralBioinfLAC2022/Modules/NGS_file_formats_and_QC.md

     Analysis complete for SRR19504912_2.fastq

-Now, execute the command ``ls- lh`` and you should see some new files have appeared:
+Now, execute the command ``ls -lh`` and you should see some new files have appeared:

     total 400M